 How long does it take for ILL materials to arrive?

 It may take up to two weeks (occasionally more) to get items.
 You will be notified by e-mail when the material arrives.
 Materials will be placed on the hold shelf behind the circulation desk.
 Articles will be delivered to your LawILL web account.
-If the requested material is no longer needed, please inform the Interlibrary Loan Assistant.
-Material that is not picked up within two weeks will be returned to the lending institution.
+If the requested material is no longer needed, return it to the circulation desk.
+Any materials not picked up within two weeks will be returned to the lending institution.

 How long may I keep ILL items?